SCHOOL HOLIDAYS: The Ultimate boredom busters on the Coast

-The jump park is open daily over the school holidays from 9am to 6pm.
+The jump park will be open daily over the school holidays from 9am to 6pm.
 It is at 229 Maryborough Hervey Bay Rd, Urraween.
 Phone 4191 4051 for prices.

 EVERY day is a great day to go fishing on the Fraser Coast - and it's free.

-Take your little anglers to fish off one of the small jetties along Hervey Bay's Esplanade, or walk out to the end of Urangan Pier, where anglers catch garfish, whiting, bream and flathead and big catches such as trevally and blue fin tuna.
+Take your little anglers to fish off one of the small jetties along Hervey Bay's Esplanade or walk out to the end of Urangan Pier, where anglers catch garfish, whiting, bream, flathead to trevally and blue fin tuna.

 Walk Burrum Coast Park